Cost of solar panels in Alaska

-How much is it to go solar in 2023?
+How much is it to go solar in the Last Frontier?

-Before factoring in any financial incentives, the average cost to install solar panels is $14,460 in Alaska.
-The price drops to $10,122 after the full federal solar investment tax credit (ITC).
+Before factoring in any financial incentives, the average cost to install solar panels is $12,050 to $24,100 in Alaska.
+That price drops to $8,435 to $16,870 after the full federal solar investment tax credit (ITC).

-Your system size factors into how much you pay.
+The size of your solar panel system is a big factor in your overall solar costs.
+The average size of a solar system in Alaska is 9.58 kW (kilowatts).
+Depending on your household energy usage, you might need a smaller or larger system.
 With a simple formula, you can see what size is right for you: Find the electricity you used in the last year in kilowatt-hours (kWh).
 This information is in your electric bill's online dashboard.
-Then divide your annual kWh by 1,200 to find the necessary system size.
+Then, divide your annual kWh by 1,200 to find the necessary system size.

 Are solar panels worth it in Alaska?

-Seasonal variation is a potential disadvantage of going solar in Alaska.
+Seasonal variation is still a potential disadvantage.
 Solar production can vary significantly throughout the year due to the changing seasons.
 This means you might rely more on the grid or storage batteries during these periods.
 Solar batteries add to the overall cost of the solar system, potentially doubling the total cost.
+Solar batteries are a must if you want real energy independence and essential if you go off-grid.

 » STILL NOT SURE?
 Solar energy pros and cons